 Each proposal will be peer-reviewed for the following essential components: clinical, practice, scientific or didactic quality; broad appeal to the AAPM&R membership; and timeliness of the topic(s).
 The Program Planning Committee reserves the right to offer suggested changes and alternative formats for presentations based on the submissions received.

-All faculty are expected to be in-person for the 2022 Annual Assembly in Baltimore.
-Specific sessions will be held virtually, faculty for those sessions will be both live, in-person and be streamed to participants.
-In addition, the AAPM&R has a vaccination requirement, please read below.
+All faculty are expected to be in-person for the 2023 Annual Assembly in New Orleans.
+Specific sessions will be held virtually and faculty for those sessions will present live in New Orleans and be streamed to virtual participants.

 AAPM&R Vaccine Policy